 The waters of off Lahaina is famous for its calm water, so the boat ride is normally very calm.
 If the water does get rough the boats are made to handle the water very well.
 We do not recommend pregnant women and infants or people with recent back surgery.
 Kids are always welcome on the boat—kids love the boat ride.

 Our boats are certified by the Coast Guard to carry 22 passengers, we take a maximum of 18 guests.
 This helps for comfort and maintaining a quality viewing platform.

 Have the whales ever tipped your boat over?

-NO, the whales are known as gentle giants of the sea.
-We do have whales swim under the boat, but whales are extremely smart mammals.
-We have never even had a close call in over 10 years of whale watching.
+No, the whales are known as gentle giants of the sea.
+We do have whales swim under the boat, and have had whales touch the boat.

 About Our Tours

 We offer all different trips.
 Most whale watches are 2 hours long and most snorkel trips are 4 or 6 hours.